Emergency Kits for Everyday Places

 - foldable snow shovel

 Tip: Consider taking each family member's grab & go bag when traveling longer distances.
-If something should happen to your car, you'll have some helpful necessities on hand.
+If something happens to your car, you'll have some helpful necessities on hand.
 This includes pet items as well.
 Taking your sanitation and entertainment kit would come in handy in this situation as well.
 Be sure to restock anything that gets used and put the bags right back in storage when you return.

 Outside Layer: 1 to 3 hours